repobee/repobee/docs/install.rst

 Requirements
 ------------
-repomate requires Python 3.5+ and a somewhat up-to-date version of git.
+Repomate requires Python 3.5+ and a somewhat up-to-date version of git.
-Officially supported platforms are Ubuntu 17.04+ and macOS, but repomate should run fine on any Linux distribution and also on WSL_ on Windows 10.
+Officially supported platforms are Ubuntu 17.04+ and macOS, but Repomate should run fine on any Linux distribution and also on WSL_ on Windows 10.
 Please report any issues with operating systems and/or git versions on the `issue tracker`_.